Last Updated on July 30, 2023 by Christine Kaaloa

 2. Hynes Eagle 42 L Travel Lite Rolling Backpack

 As rolling backpacks seem to become unavailable as soon as they are mentioned I scour the internet for new ones.
 The Hynes Eagle 42L Travel Lite Rolling Backpack is a new find for me.
-I just bought it and while it is does not feel as rugged as my last convertible backpack carryon, I love the extra features: a laptop compartment with several compartments and a detachable laptop sleeve.
+While the fabric does not feel as thick and rugged as my last convertible backpack carryon, I love the extra features: a laptop compartment with several compartments and a detachable laptop sleeve (i’m not going to use the laptop sleeve but still…).
 The hideaway backpack straps come with a sternum strap and hip belt so your back isn’t bearing the weight of your pack.
 One of my favorite features is the hideaway wheel cover that wraps around the base of your bag to protect your wheels from getting whacked at.
-Lastly, the price is unbeatably under $100.
+Lastly, the price is unbeatably under $100 .
 Oh yeah, and it’s water-repellent too!

 Although this bag only has 327 reviews on Amazon, it has a rating of 4.5 and the purchasers are happy.

-Watch my review of the Hynes Eagle 42L Rolling Backpack
+Watch my video review of the Hynes Eagle 42L Rolling Backpack on my YouTube channel.

 2. Hideo Wakamatsu carry-on